vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/audit8.md

 {{< /tabpane >}}

 ### Run a combined scan for all vSphere product controls
-Instead of running each STIG for product controls separately you can also run all of the vCenter, ESXi, and VM controls for a combined report.
+Instead of running each STIG for product controls separately, all of the vCenter, ESXi, and VM controls can be run for a combined report.

 {{< tabpane text=false right=false persist=header >}}
 {{% tab header="**Version**:" disabled=true /%}}
 {{< tab header="8.0 U3" lang="powershell" >}}